 How to Create a Gallery Wall

 A gallery wall is an excellent way to update your home and transform those empty spaces.
 You can adapt your photo wall layouts to fit different room configurations — even that tricky area above your staircase.
 But importantly, a photo gallery wall is a fantastic way to bring character and personality into your home.
 It really allows you to express who you are, showcase treasured memories, and give your home a unique bit of flair.

 You might be wondering how to make a gallery wall — where do you begin?
-Understandably, getting started with a project like this can be a little daunting, that's why we’ve created a guide with a few simple steps to lead you through the process.
+Understandably, getting started with a project like this can be a little daunting at first.
+That's why we’ve created a guide with a few simple steps to lead you through the process.
 We hope after reading this you gain the confidence to create your own.

-Getting the photo selection right is essential, whether you’ve got a theme in mind or you’re just choosing your favourite images, you want your gallery wall to showcase your personality and to bring character into your home.
+Getting the photo selection right for your gallery wall is essential.
+Whether you’ve got a theme in mind or you’re just choosing your favourite images, you want your photo wall to showcase your personality and to bring character into your home.

-Tip - To help remember your chosen layout take a quick photo on your phone to refer back too.
+Top tip: To help remember your chosen layout, take a quick photo on your phone to refer back to.

 Step Four - Create and Cut out Templates of Each Frame.

 You can use these templates to help you decide where to hang your gallery.
 Mocking up your gallery wall layout with templates can be ever so useful for catching any mistakes before you start making holes!

-You can also reuse the paper templates once you’re done with them.
+Plus, you can always reuse the paper templates once you’re done with them.

-Tip - Use temporary hooks to hang your frames up, they hold light frames well and are so easy to remove.
+Top Tip: Use temporary hooks to hang your frames up.
+They hold light frames well and are so easy to remove.

 Written by Harriet Langsbury (@harrietlangsburystylist)